ncbi/elastic-blast-docs/docs/source/quickstart.rst

 Monitor progress
 ----------------
-To check on the progress of the search, run the command below:
+To check on the progress of the search, inspect the logfile (`elastic-blast.log` by default) and/or run the command below:

 .. code-block:: bash
     :name: status